Sjdev101/Sjdev101/README.md

 ## 🧩 About Me

-I'm a recent Electrical Engineering graduate interested in **Data Science, Machine Learning and Robotics.
+I'm a recent Electrical Engineering graduate interested in **Data Science, Machine Learning and Robotics**.
 I'm on a journey to build intelligent systems that can solve real-world problems using data.
 I enjoy working with structured and unstructured datasets, building models, and constantly learning new technologies.

 ---